jamison0902/flutter-favorite-place/README.md

    flutter pub get

 3. **Set up the Google Maps API Key**:
-    - Substitua sua chave no arquivo android/app/src/main/AndroidManifest.xml e, caso necessário, configure o arquivo do iOS.
+    - Replace your key in the android/app/src/main/AndroidManifest.xml file and configure the iOS file if necessary.

 4. **Run the project**:
     ```bash